pachyderm/pachyderm/doc/docs/master/enterprise/auth/oidc/configure-keycloak.md

    A realm is a logically isolated group, similar to a tenant.
 By default, Keycloak predefines a `Master` realm for administrative purposes.
 You need to create a new realm for Pachyderm.
+For example, you can call it `pachyderm`.

-1. If you do not have any users to whom you want to grant access to Pachyderm, create a user by clicking **Users > Add user** and filling out the required fields.
+1. If you have created a new realm you need to add users to whom you want to grant access to Pachyderm.
+Create a user by clicking **Users > Add user** and filling out the required fields.
 Otherwise, proceed to the next step.

    1. Set up a password for this user by clicking **Credentials** and typing your password information.